COLSSolc/backend-master-lokdonSKI/README.md

 Although we mentioned ASCII wide-character, the unicode were explored java for those unfamiliar with C++.
 You can run the ciphertext output on ‘cryptool’ to see how it defies today's analysis of cryptography.

-# At this point, We are able, to show that each instance of message encryption produces distinct ciphertexts.
-It could be a contextual similarity yet the ciphertext of the smallest character in the message will be different at every iteration.
+# At this point, We are able, to show that each instance of message encrypted produces distinct ciphertexts.
+There could be a contextual similarity for similar words yet the ciphertext of the smallest character in the message will be different for every iteration.
 This is against the prediction of cryptographic primitives.
-However, it is a strength we need to tap into.
+However, it is a strength we need to tap into because it opens a door for those interested in data system, repository, analytics and indexing for non-entropy entrant.

+This is another area requiring exploratory work and further research.
+If you are interested in the said area, note that the secret of the encrypted message will remain undisclosed.
+There is a huge commercial potential in the name of tranparency and visibility for the enterprises.
+One can only try to draw a conclusion to the possibility of the  ciphertext and meta data relationship.
+I don't know how this could be done, but there is nothing stronger than a human will.
+In sum, the area is not within the purview of this paper.
+You can draw inspiration form Eureka Data Sytem [8].

 *******************************************************************************************************************************
 # CONCLUSION: